New Book Examines How America's Growth Obsession Is Poisoning Its Own Water Supply

-The Latin American Centre at Aarhus University - LACUA opened its 2026 programme with its first gathering of the year, bringing together colleagues from across disciplines: culture and communication, anthropology, linguistics, memory studies, and intercultural studies.
-The meeting served as both a scholarly forum and a space for collegial renewal at the start of a new semester.
+The Latin American Centre at Aarhus University opened its 2026 programme with its first gathering of the year, bringing together colleagues from across disciplines: culture and communication, anthropology, linguistics, memory studies, and intercultural studies.

 Digital networks and grassroots culture in Cuba